-Secondly, we will have considerable influence over the initial shape of new EEA legislative proposals because the EU is obliged to consult all EEA EFTA states on any new legislation.
-EEA EFTA state experts participate in the Commission’s preparatory work and have representatives on policy-shaping committees as well as having observer status in the EU’s various institutions.
-(But these are all advisory – there will be no UK vote where the legislation is actually amended and adopted: the Council of ministers and the European Parliament.)
+We will have considerable influence over the initial shape of new EEA legislative proposals because the EU is obliged to consult all EEA/EFTA states on any new legislation.
+EEA/EFTA state experts participate in the Commission’s preparatory work and have representatives on policy-shaping committees as well as having observer status in the EU’s various institutions.
+(But these are all advisory – there will be no UK vote where the legislation is actually amended and adopted: the Council of Ministers and the European Parliament.)
 Furthermore, the UK would regain its seat at global bodies such as the WTO.
 This means we will actively be able to shape global standards that are the basis for many EU and EEA laws (but with less influence: the EU, with its clout as the world’s largest market, has much more influence around the WTO table).

 A genuine vote

-Thirdly, if an EEA EFTA state is not satisfied with a proposed Single Market law they can contest the relevance of new EEA law to the functioning of the Single Market and seek to secure changes, adaptations or derogations.
-This occurs through the EEA Joint Committee where representatives from the EU and EEA3 meet to “decide” on whether to ratify the proposed new EEA law.
-New EEA law is only incorporated into the EEA Agreement with the unanimous agreement of the EU and the EEA EFTA states (unlike in the EU Council where voting is on the basis of a qualified majority) which mean that the UK would have genuine influence over new EEA law.
+If an EEA/EFTA state is not satisfied with a proposed Single Market law they can contest the relevance of new EEA law to the functioning of the Single Market and seek to secure changes, adaptations or derogations.
+This occurs through the EEA Joint Committee where representatives from the EU and EEA3 meet ‘to decide on’ whether to ratify the proposed new EEA law.
+New EEA law is only incorporated into the EEA Agreement with the unanimous agreement of the EU and the EEA/EFTA states (unlike in the EU Council where voting is on the basis of a qualified majority) which mean that the UK would have genuine influence over new EEA law.
 This process yields results.
-For example, Norway obtained derogations from 55 legal acts and Iceland from 349 acts up until June 2011.
+For example, Norway obtained derogations from 55 legal acts and Iceland from 349 acts up until June 2011 alone.